Valeria y Maximiliano

 Valeria y Maximiliano is a Mexican telenovela produced by Carlos Sotomayor for Televisa in 1991.

 Leticia Calderón and Juan Ferrara starred as protagonists, while Ana Colchero and Marco Muñoz starred as antagonists.

 Synopsis

-This is the story of Valeria the most beautiful daughter of Miguel and Blanca Landero.
+This is the story of Valeria, the beautiful daughter of Miguel and Blanca Landero.
 Her beauty leads to jealousy and destruction while her strength helps her overcome all her family's troubles.
 Valeria rejects many men but the worst of which is Roman de la Fuente who destroys her family after she rejects him.
-Luckily Valeria is not alone Maximiliano(who is in love with her) always lends a shoulder to cry on.
+Luckily Valeria is not alone, Maximiliano (who is in love with her) always lends a shoulder to cry on.